 Increase irrigation withdrawals: The irrigation season in the Northwest runs from early April to mid-October.
 The season overlaps the April through June period when excess energy events most frequently occur.
-Increasing irrigation withdrawal rates during this period will reduce instream flow.
+Increasing irrigation during this period will reduce in-stream flow.
 Electrical loads would increase to the extent pumping is used to lift irrigation water.
 The feasibility of this option would depend on crops, crop growing status, soil characteristics and moisture content, and other factors.
 Water withdrawal rights might complicate the feasibility of this measure, but it could be implemented quickly and without significant capital investment.

 Develop recharge capability for depleted aquifers: Managed recharge of depleted aquifers could increase upstream water withdrawals and use surplus electricity.
 Groundwater pumping for irrigation has lowered groundwater levels in several areas of the Northwest, including the Odessa area of eastern Washington and the eastern Snake River Plain.
-A 1999 feasibility study of managed recharge of the eastern Snake River Plain aquifer suggests that recharging the facilities would require little capital investment.
-They would pump water into existing ponds located in natural depressions fed by controlled discharges from existing irrigation diversions.
+A 1999 feasibility study of managed recharge of the eastern Snake River Plain aquifer suggests that recharge facilities would require little capital investment.
+They would be ponds located in natural depressions fed by controlled discharges from existing irrigation diversions.
 Issues include withdrawal rights, conflict with in-stream hydropower, fisheries and other in-stream environmental issues, and control of injection water quality.
 The eastern Snake study assumed using existing irrigation diversions and canals during the off season and considered the cost of constructing new facilities to be "prohibitive."
-Because recharge during the spring freshet season to mitigate surplus energy events would compete with irrigation and use of the existing diversion and conveyance structures expanding the capacity of the existing irrigation conveyance system or constructing new conveyance facilities would be necessary.
+Because recharge during the spring freshet season to mitigate surplus energy events would compete with existing irrigation system operation, expanding the existing irrigation conveyance system or constructing new conveyance facilities might be necessary.